NIVANorge/Mobius2/docs/mobiviewdocs/sensitivity.md

 This can also be used to force two parameters to have the same value by making one have an Expression that just contains the Symbol of the other.

+If you want a parameter to have a non-uniform prior distribution (in MCMC) or sampling distribution (in Variance based sensitivity), you could add a virtual parameter (which will be uniformly sampled) and let your main parameter have an Expression that transforms the value of the virtual one.

 ### Targets

 To add a target statistic, select one result series and up to one comparison input series in the main window (similarly to how you [select them for plotting](plots.html)), then click ![Add parameter](../img/toolbar/Add.png) "Add target".
 You can select the target statistic from a dropdown list of statistics.
 The available statistic will depend on what kind of run you want (optimizer, MCMC or variance-based sensitivity).
 The total statistic that is considered in each model run is the weighted sum of the statistics for the individual targets, where the Weight per target is user-defined.